PredixDev/uaa-scripts/mgmt/README.md

 uaac target <UAA_SP_INSTANCE_URL>
 uaac token client get admin
 Client secret: <admin client secret>
-./update-saml-idp.sh -n <your-idp-name> -m idp-metadata.xml -d <idp-id> -a -c <mapping-config-file> -g <groups-config-file> -h <config_email_domain_file>
+./update-saml-idp.sh -n <your-idp-name> -m idp-metadata.xml -d <idp-id> -a -c <mapping-config-file> -g <groups-config-file> -h <config_email_domain_file> -f <nameID> -s
 ```
-your-idp-name is a name of identoty provider that you set up during create step and corresponds to "name" attribute for /identity-providers payload
+your-idp-name is a name of identity provider that you set up during create step and corresponds to "name" attribute for /identity-providers payload
 idp-id is auto generated id from UAA and corresponds to "id" attribute for /identity-providers payload
 For a meanings of `a`, `c`, `g` and `h` options please see above in create-saml-idp.sh script section.